Round and Round (Ratt song)

 "Round and Round" is a song by American heavy metal band Ratt from their 1984 album Out of the Cellar.
 It was released as a single in 1984 on Atlantic Records.

 Musical style

 The song's style has been widely described as glam metal.

+Background

+Ratt used to write songs in their Sunset Strip apartment by having both guitarists record riffs and melodies on cassettes, and then "bouncing" them back and forth, interspersing the riffs.
+Singer Stephen Pearcy said, "The lyrical content of 'Round And Round' is pretty much just stating our claim: 'Out on the streets, it's where we'll meet.'
+It's about the group, getting ready to do our thing.
+This is what we do."

+The original version of the song, which the band performed live frequently in 1983, did not have the "you put an arrow through my heart" bridge.
+The bridge was a suggestion of producer Beau Hill.

 Music video

 In the song's music video, Milton Berle (uncle of Ratt manager Marshall Berle) plays both the staid head-of-household as well as the family matron (echoing his famous cross-dressing stunts of the 1950s).
 Both characters seem perturbed by the loud volume of Ratt's playing, and quickly leave the table.

 Meanwhile, a seemingly shy yet attractive young woman (played by Lisa Dean, who would later turn up in the video for Michael Jackson's "Dirty Diana") is drawn by the music to the attic.
 On the way upstairs to the attic, her dress and wig fall off, and she gives herself a makeover.
 The woman appears in the attic as a completely different person, and begins dancing to the song.